-In the event that the proposal is unsuccessful, Takeda shall target to notify the applicant organization in writing by the end of July 2021.
+In the event that the proposal is unsuccessful, Takeda shall target to notify the applicant organization in writing by early April 2022.
 Unsuccessful organizations may request a debriefing session by email, which may be scheduled at Takeda's discretion and convenience.